Autodesk Flex | Estimate Tokens with Flex Rate Sheet

 |-

-*Not all products, features, services or benefits are available with Flex.
+*Not all products, features, services, or benefits are available with Flex.
 All token rates listed above are on a per-user basis.
-Tokens expire three hundred and sixty-five (365) days from the date of purchase, and no credit, refund or other accommodation will be provided by Autodesk in connection with token expiry.
-At present, tokens from a token pack may not be split among multiple teams.
+Tokens expire three hundred sixty-five (365) days from the date of purchase and no credit, refund, or other accommodation will be provided by Autodesk in connection with token expiration.
+At this time, tokens from a token pack may not be split among multiple teams.
 Autodesk may, at any time, modify the token rates and these modifications apply prospectively.